5 years ago - May 18th, 2014.

 I don't want to give him the satisfaction of seeing me crumble.
 He can't see me cry.
 Instead, I close my eyes.
 "In that case, you can get out of our lives."

 It doesn't take Joel long to pack up.
 The fact that everything in this house that he owns can fit into two suitcases and a backpack is enough to tell me what I should've worked out in the first place.
 He was never really a part of this marriage.
 I don't make a move to get off the floor until he's out of the front door.
 Only then do I tip the remains of the bottle down the sink, before I throw a handful of cold water over my face.

-It isn’t until I enter the twins’ bedroom do I allow myself to fully give up.
+It isn't until I enter the twins' bedroom do I allow myself to fully give up.
 With a glance at their sleeping forms, I crumble to the floor between their bassinets.
-There’s nothing I can do to stop the harsh, loud sobs that leave my lips apart from attempting to use my palm to muffle them.
-I ugly cry until the early hours of the morning, unable to move or think about anything else than Joel’s betrayal.
+There's nothing I can do to stop the harsh, loud sobs that leave my lips apart from attempting to use my palm to muffle them.
+I ugly cry until the early hours of the morning, unable to move or think about anything other than Joel's betrayal.